Posted on behalf of Henness & Haight on Nov 26, 2014 in Personal Injury News

-Not all cases need to go to court, but having an injury attorney can help speed along the process of receiving compensation.
+Not all cases need to go to court, but having an experienced personal injury attorney can help speed along the process of receiving compensation.
 An attorney can also reveal options that you did not consider or did not have access to without them.
 In cases involving unclear liability or that have extended ancillary claims that the insurer can dispute, an attorney will be able to navigate them without hitting any snags and get you a fair settlement.
 If an insurer knows that you have a lawyer on your team, some insurers may also offer a larger settlement.
 They know that if they do not agree to settle, you will be able to pursue the matter further.
 With an injury attorney at your side, you can feel more confident that you are getting the amount of compensation you are entitled to without your options being hidden from view.

 If you're looking for a skilled Las Vegas personal injury attorney contact Henness & Haight today.